apache/manifoldcf-sdk/README.md

 If you need to build your custom Docker image using dependencies built from the MCF source code and stored in the target folder (using the `init` script mentioned below), please use the `local` Maven profile.

+*Using Maven commands:
+* `mvn clean install docker:build docker:start -DskipTests -DskipITs` -> Build and run using the official Docker containers
+* `mvn clean install docker:build docker:start -DskipTests -DskipITs -Plocal` -> Build and run using local source code distribution

-*Using the run-compose.sh script for using official available artifacts* A dedicated script is now provided in order to manage the Docker Compose template included with this SDK: `mcf-docker-overlay/src/main/docker/docker-compose/docker-compose.yml`
+*run-compose.sh script for using official available artifacts* A dedicated script is now provided in order to manage the Docker Compose template included with this SDK: `mcf-docker-overlay/src/main/docker/docker-compose/docker-compose.yml`
 Below some examples of commands using the run-compose.sh script:
-* `./run-compose.sh build_start` -> build the ManifoldCF 2.26 container deploying a separated container for PostgreSQL with dedicated volume
+* `./run-compose.sh build_start` -> build the ManifoldCF 2.28 container deploying a separated container for PostgreSQL with dedicated volume
 * `./run-compose.sh start` -> start ManifoldCF platform including the crawler and the PostgreSQL database
 * `./run-compose.sh reload_mcf` -> rebuild ManifoldCF container keeping PostgreSQL up and running
 * `./run-compose.sh purge` -> removes the MCF database Docker Volumes